marliyehez/SQL-LeetCode/readme.md

+# LeetCode SQL Solutions

+This repository contains my solutions to various database problems from LeetCode, implemented using MySQL.
+Each problem is categorized based on its difficulty level and includes the problem's title, my solution, and the corresponding difficulty.

+## About

+LeetCode is a platform for practicing coding skills, and it includes a wide range of problems to solve.
+This repository showcases my solutions to database-related problems using MySQL.
+The solutions are organized by problem number, making it easy to find and review each solution.

 | # | Title | Solution | Difficulty |
 |----------|----------|----------|----------|
 | 175 | [Combine Two Tables][Prob175] | [MySQL][MySQL175] | Easy |